mlsorensen/jme-maven-starter/README.md

 * run it directly from the IntelliJ IDE or with `mvn exec:java`,
 * create a **single runnable (uber) JAR** with the Maven Shade plugin.

+Yes, this could and would probably be better as a Maven archetype.

 ---

 ## Table of Contents